By Michael Milken

 Ultimately, the importance of finance in society lies in its ability to unlock the potential in people.
 Back in the 1960s, many students at the University of California, Berkeley, wanted to change society.
 "Unlike other crusaders from Berkeley," I wrote a few years later, "I have chosen Wall Street as my battleground for improving society because it is here that government institutions and industries are financed."
 My first talk to the Wall Street community suggested that the best investors are social scientists.
 Such investors see beyond financial statements and physical assets to the changing needs and tastes of people.
 They respond to the opportunities created by change.
 In doing so, they create value for society.
 The opening of our capital markets to people of broader backgrounds over the last 30 years has allowed far more individuals with a dream to test themselves in the marketplace.
 That has strengthened our economy to be sure.
 Equally as important, it has strengthened our democracy.

 Michael Milken, one of America's leading philanthropists, is often said to have revolutionized modern capital markets, making them more democratic by expanding access to capital.
 This created millions of jobs.
 He co-founded the Milken Family Foundation in 1982 and now heads FasterCures / The Center for Accelerating Medical Solutions, the Milken Institute, and the Prostate Cancer Foundation.
 Mike also helped launch the Melanoma Research Alliance.
-He and his wife, who were married in 1968, have three children and eight grandchildren.
+He and his wife, who were married in 1968, have three children and nine grandchildren.